Magdalene Teng

 Glen has developed rigorous knowledge in the field of sports science that is underpinned by his practical coaching experience.
 He is a strong believer in combining strength and conditioning modalities with good interpersonal skills to develop exercise programs that produce results.

 Being an athlete himself, Glen understands the pain and frustrations of injuries and the challenges they bring to daily living and sport.
-He seeks to help clients regain their strength and fitness through a customized strength training program that will enable clients to return to their normal fitness levels.
+He seeks to help clients regain their strength and fitness through a customised strength training program that will enable clients to return to their normal fitness levels.

 Glen enjoys helping athletes reach their peak performance capability on the field as well as helping the general population become healthier individuals who can move and thus live better.